wahaha2012/easy-init/README.md

 easy-init
 =========

-auto config less and gulp-less for your project, make it easy to start.
+auto create initialize config for vue/react/normal, make it easy to start your project.

 # install #